 - Induction generators is a type of AC generator that use induction motor principles for generating power.
 Induction generation operated mechanically through turning rotors faster than synchronous speed.

-What is called synchronous generator?
+What is called a synchronous generator?

 That is all about the Difference between a Synchronous Generator and an Induction Generator all details has explained.
 IF you have any questions ask them here